sanketjavaj2ee/gmc-ngcart/README.md

 •	Remove a product from the catalogue.

 ##TODO
+- Add exception handling

-- user login to be enabled using backend spring security.
-The session token created will be stored, in to a redis server as key, value and session will be managed from browser by storing the token in cookies/Local storage.
+- user login to be enabled, where on succesful login session token will be stored in cookies/Local storage for session management
 - Enhance Add to cart functionality, after establishing user login.
 - Add UI tests